Looking for the best restaurants in Atlantic Beach, NC to enjoy during your beach trip?

 Looking to stock your beach house with groceries or hit up a very fast drive-through with the kids?

-There is a decent-sized Food Lion in Atlantic Beach, as well as a small shop called Island Produce which stocks some items for people with food limitations (vegan, gluten-free, etc.).
+There is a decent-sized Food Lion in Atlantic Beach, as well as a small shop called Island Produce which stocks local produce and farm products, as well as some items for people with food limitations (vegan, gluten-free, etc.).

 Many people go over to Morehead City for their groceries, where you’ll find a Lowes, a Wal-Mart Supercenter, another Food Lion, and even a Lidl.